 Fly Carbon Neutral

 Qantas offers a Fly Carbon Neutral Program, which allows members to earn 10 Qantas Points per $1 spent on carbon offsetting.
 On top of that, Qantas will match your contribution dollar for dollar.
 This program is not-for-profit, and according to Qantas, your contribution goes directly to environmental projects across Australia and the world.

-Booking accommodation through Qantas Hotels and Luxury Escapes provides another way to earn Qantas Points when travelling.
-There is also the option to convert points earned through hotel loyalty programs to Qantas Points should you wish to do so.
+There is an option to convert points earned through hotel loyalty programs to Qantas Points should you wish to do so.
 Participating loyalty programs include:

 Check the Qantas site for the latest conversion rates with each partner program.

 Prefer the home stay vibe over hotels?
 Having partnered with Airbnb, Qantas now allows members to earn 1 Qantas Point on every dollar (AUD) spent when booking via the Qantas-Airbnb portal.
 Note, you must book through the dedicated link, ensuring you are logged in with your Qantas Frequent Flyer number.